al-mabsut/muslimah/contents/hanafi/en/5_ruling_of_ongoing_hayd_till_habit.md

   - For ‘Asr, Maghrib, and ‘Isha: Pray before Makrooh time, defined as:
     - ‘Asr: About 20 minutes before sunset when the sun turns pale yellow.
     - Maghrib: When many stars are visible, but with Western horizon still red.
-    - ‘Isha: At the midpoint between Maghrib and Fajr.
+    - ‘Isha: At the midpoint between Maghrib and Fajr for men able to attend Salaah in congregation.
+For women, this does not apply so for her it is Mustahabb to complete ‘Isha at the last possible moment.
 - Each time your bleeding stops, before engaging in any act of worship such as prayer, Quran, fasting etc. you are required to do Ghusl

 ## Ramadan Clarifications